linonetwo/langchain-alpaca/README.md

 Read [doc of LangChainJS](https://hwchase17.github.io/langchainjs/docs/overview/) to learn how to build a fully localized free AI workflow for you.

+### Prebuild Binary

+By default, langchain-alpaca bring prebuild binry with it.
+But it will still try to build one when `postinstall` , which should be very fast, and produce a somehow faster version of binary.
+This is optional, and will fail in silence, becuase it still work with prebuild binary.

+If you are using windows, and want to make postinstall work, make sure download and install CMake: https://cmake.org/download/ as said in https://github.com/antimatter15/alpaca.cpp#windows-setup .

 ## Parameter of AlpacaCppChat

 ```ts